focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Smooth rounded corners:
+    + Review the current code
+    + Try to find a way to implement rounded corners using SDF
+    + Try with integer heights - maybe it'll help to get rid of blurry edges
+    + Figure out a way to invert the colors using the same shader
+    + Cursor is not rounded when selection is present
+    + Rewrite shadows, get rid of draw_corner
 + Remove 3D-related stuff from Simp
 + Existing open file dialog:
     + Review and cleanup code